Subhankar Sarkar

 Subhankar Sarkar (born 2 January 1960) is an Indian politician from West Bengal representing the Indian National Congress.
 He is currently serving as President of West Bengal Pradesh Congress Committee.

 On 21 September 2024, he was appointed as State President of the West Bengal Congress.
 Prior to this appointment, he served as National Secretary of the All India Congress Committee and the Indian National Congress State-In-Charge of Arunachal Pradesh Congress Committee, Meghalaya Pradesh Congress Committee and Mizoram Pradesh Congress Committee.
 He had previously served as National Secretary of the All India Congress Committee and State-In-Charge of Odisha between 2013 and 2018.

-Electoral History
+Electoral history

 He unsuccessfully contested 2021 West Bengal Legislative Assembly election as Indian National Congress candidate from Noapara.

+He contested the 2026 West Bengal Legislative Assembly election as State President of West Bengal Pradesh Congress Committee and Indian National Congress candidate from Sreerampur.